Transforming Massage Therapists to help them achieve their maximum potential.

 A lot has happened since Seminars for Health was founded in 2011.
 We have grown to become the Western Canada leader of Continuing Education for Massage Therapists, offering over 130 quality courses per year to support and enhance the massage therapy industry.
 Our courses are uniquely and carefully designed, created from knowledge, experience and care to enhance the massage therapy industry.
 We offer exclusive courses that cannot be found anywhere else.
 Together we will raise the standard of excellence!

-Courses are conveniently offered in Calgary, Edmonton, Grande Prairie, Lethbridge, Red Deer, Florida and soon Saskatchewan.
+Courses are conveniently offered in Calgary, Edmonton, Grande Prairie, Toronto, Forth McMurray and Florida.

 Seminars for Health is dedicated to supporting and helping Massage Therapists and Health Practitioners in upgrading their skills by providing them with superior quality seminars in a wide variety of modalities.
 Our educators are carefully selected for their dedication, experience and superior knowledge within their particular field.